-Harsh penalties await drivers who cause hit and run Michigan car accidents; car crash victims can recover No-Fault PIP benefits
+Information on hit and run Michigan car accident laws and the harsh penalties await drivers who cause these types of accidents; victims can recover No-Fault PIP benefits

 Hit and run Michigan car accidents are preventable and against the law.

 In 2018, there were 34,628 hit and run Michigan car accidents, according to Michigan Traffic Crash Facts.
 These type of crashes accounted for 11% of the total number of car crashes in 2018 in the Great Lakes State.

 In cities such as Detroit, Pontiac and Flint, where it’s estimated that as many as 50 percent of drivers are driving cars uninsured, the number of these types of accidents are even higher.